Sky Q

 That wasn't even what took a while.
 In order to stream between boxes, Sky Q creates its own mesh network – a dedicated wireless network that’s separate to the one you use for everything else and therefore avoids interference.
 It makes placement of each box crucial for maximising speed, and the engineers spent a good couple of hours making sure everything was performing as well as possible.
 If it means our telly viewing isn't interrupted by other people streaming Netflix or playing Destiny while we're trying to catch up on Last Week Tonight, it's two hours well spent.

-If there’s a large gap between your router and the Silver box, and the Minis aren’t spaced out enough to daisy chain the signal, you might need to give the network a bit of help.
-Ours required Sky to install a booster halfway between the router and the Silver box, which isn’t ideal, but once it was up and running it was as stable as a wired connection, and has remained so ever since.
+If there’s a large gap between your router and the Sky Q box, and the Minis aren’t spaced out enough to daisy chain the signal, you might need to give the network a bit of help.
+Ours required Sky to install a booster halfway between the router and the main box, which isn’t ideal, but once it was up and running it was as stable as a wired connection, and has remained so ever since.

 Even with Sky supplying your broadband, each house is likely to be different, but because Sky includes servicing as part of the Sky Q monthly cost, it's in the company's interest to make sure everything is working as it should be.

-Sky Q review: The Silver box
+Sky Q review: The 2TB box

-The Sky Q Silver (or standard) box forms the heart of the Sky new system and will in all but the rarest of cases be the device that's installed under the telly in the lounge.
+The Sky Q 2TB box forms the heart of the Sky new system and will in all but the rarest of cases be the device that's installed under the telly in the lounge.
 This is the box that connects directly to your satellite dish and receives all of that lovely digital entertainment, which can then be watched directly or pumped to your Minis and tablets.

 It's far sleeker than the +HD box that it replaces, about half as tall and less plasticky, meaning it’ll fit in far more nicely alongside the PS4.
-There’s Wi-Fi built in and you get a 2TB hard drive inside to fill with recordings and downloads – that’s about 350 hours of HD.
+There’s Wi-Fi built in and you get a 2-terabyte hard drive inside to fill with recordings and downloads – that’s about 350 hours of HD.

 The interface has been completely revamped and is now much more befitting of the Netflix generation, with less reliance on text and more dominant imagery.
 The main sections are now sorted into a single column and selecting one opens a sub-menu to the right.
 It feels similar to – and is quite possibly inspired by – the way Apple arranges its menus on iOS: simple, modern and easy to understand.